bahtiyartan/troia/docs/74VectorDB.rst

 	{embeddingModel} : Embedding model name on LLM-Gateway.

-{modelId} and {embeddingModel} parameters are dependent to the LLM Gateway configuration, so these paremeters must be ready before writing the code.
+{modelId} and {embeddingModel} parameters are dependent to the LLM Gateway configuration, so these parameters must be ready before writing the code.

 For more detail, please see TROIA Help for the function.